Top 13 Houseplants For Medium Light Conditions - Medium Light Houseplants

 Bird’s Nest Fern(Asplenium nidus)

 These plants are epiphytic.
 They can be designed in various ways by using another plant.
 The leaves are shiny and plants need moderate sunlight with partial shade.
-The height is about 2 feet long that are usually grown as houseplants.
+The height is about 2 feet long they are usually grown as houseplants.
 They need loamy soil towards the acidic medium.

 Care: